seven days and six nights in the Pearl of the Caribbean

 Full tour itinerary

-Day 1 – Saturday :: Arrival Cuba, welcome dinner and evening to explore
+Day 1 – Saturday :: Arrive Cuba, welcome dinner and Cannon firing

 - Depart to Havana via your own arranged flights.